Hardcoreprawn/architecture/input/posts/solutions/architecture-practise.md

 The architect group will propose amendments to the organisation's architecture to the ARB, which may require approval, depending on the size and scope of the new principles.

-Changes in architecture guidance are applied retrospectively but may result in the creation of new technical debt items.
-Similar to how the law or regulation works.
+Changes in architecture guidance can be applied retrospectively which may result in the creation of new technical debt items.
+Or we can call an amnesty and accept that something could've been better.
+Similar to how the law or regulations work.

 ## In Practice